Impex Ferro Tech Ltd Directors Report.

 During the year under review the Company has not received any awards.

 Ministry of Corporate Affairs has permitted Companies to send electronic copies of Annual Report, notices etc., to the e-mail IDs of shareholders.
 The Company has accordingly arranged to send the soft copies of these documents to the e-mail IDs of shareholders wherever applicable.
 In case any shareholder would like to receive physical copies of these documents, the same shall be forwarded upon receipt of written request.

-The Directors wish to extend their thanks and appreciation for the valuable and continued support received from the Shareholders, CompanyRs s Bankers, Central and State Government Authorities, Stock Exchange(s), Depository Participants (DPRs s) and all other Business Associates for the growth of the organization.
+The Directors wish to extend their thanks and appreciation for the valuable and continued support received from the Shareholders, Companys Bankers, Central and State Government Authorities, Stock Exchange(s), Depository Participants (DPs) and all other Business Associates for the growth of the organisation.

 The Directors also wish to place on record their deep appreciation to all the employees for their commitment and continued contribution to the Company.